heyiamraghu/heyiamraghu/README.md

 :point_right: I am a Client Manager - Customer Success at Deloitte Digital

-:point_right: I am a tech-savvy and I am big on do-it-yourself - I've designed and developed a few solutions that solves real problems.
+:point_right: I love learning new Apple stuff and I am big on do-it-yourself - I've designed and developed a few solutions that solve real problems.

-:point_right: I am an Apple fanboy.
-Out of my personal interest, I am also learning **Swift** and **iOS** on the side.
+:point_right: I am learning **Swift** and **iOS** on the side.